turingschool-examples/javascript-basics-challenge/README.md

 In this challenge, you'll deepen your JavaScript fundamentals by completing a series of exercises.
 You'll need to follow the following steps to successfully complete this challenge:

 * Fork this repository
 * As you work through each section below, add a file (named according to what exercise you're on).
 * Complete the exercise by writing your JS code and corresponding unit tests.
 * When you finish, create a Pull Request back to this repository with your completed challenge!

 ### 1. Rectangles

-You'll write a number of functions that calculate certain properies of a rectangle object.
+You'll write a number of functions that calculate certain properties of a rectangle object.
 A rectangle object is just a JavaScript object with two properties - a `width` and a `height`.
 The input will look like this:

 ```javascript
 var rectangle = {width: 10, height: 20}